Managing Git Projects: Git Subtree vs. Submodule

 Git’s basic package includes submodules that allow Git repositories to be nested within other separate repositories.
 The Git submodule, to be exact, corresponds to a specific commit on the child repository.

 To manage the versioning of external dependencies for a project, you can use the Git submodules feature.
-For example, here are the scenarios in which you can use git submodules:
+For example, here are some scenarios in which you can use git submodules:

 - You can lock the code to a specific commit for your own safety when an external component or subproject is changing too quickly or forthcoming modifications would break the API.